mohammadshaficodes/SkyRewardsChecker/README.md

 Invalid account numbers will trigger an 'invalid' message when submitted.
 Ineligible account numbers will not display any rewards, console is logged 'customer_ineligible'

+To see this project online go to https://wonderful-mirzakhani-c60791.netlify.app